whatsupcoders/Neumorphism/README.md

 <element name='neubuttons' src='../../../../../../buttons.hml'></element>
 ```

-2. Now we need use the tag named "neubuttons" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neubuttons" and define the parameters like slots and onclick as shown below.

 Usage:
 ```html